Stripe vs Adyen: Key fees and features compared side by side

 While both Stripe and Adyen support global payments, the differences lie in infrastructure, control, and scalability.
 Below, we break down the nuanced distinctions that can influence your long-term success.

 Pricing transparency: Stripe promotes simple, pay-as-you-go pricing, but foreign exchange markups and advanced feature costs are less visible.
-Adyen uses Interchange++ pricing, which can offer better value at scale but requires a deeper understanding of fee structures.
-Stripe vs Adyen pricing comparisons often highlight this trade-off between simplicity and flexibility.
+Adyen uses specific pricing for different payment methods and Interchange++ pricing, which can offer better value at scale but requires a deeper understanding of fee structures.
+When comparing Stripe vs Adyen for pricing, you can often see this trade-off between simplicity and flexibility highlighted.

 Onboarding and contracts: Stripe offers instant onboarding for most businesses with minimal documentation.
 Adyen requires formal underwriting and contracts, typically suited for businesses processing over A$250,000 per month.
 This makes Stripe ideal for fast-moving startups and Adyen more suitable for high-volume enterprises.